All Episodes

 We have a very, very, very, very good candidate.

-His name is Ahan Mandani.
+His name is Zahan Mandani.

 You must have heard him by now.

-Our recommendation, my recommendations, and many, many leaders that I know Muslims and non-Muslims are recommending that we vote for this young man.
+Our recommendation, my recommendations, and many, many leaders that I know, Muslims and non-Muslims, are recommending that we vote for this young man.

 Let's play it.